noi-techpark/bdp-commons/webservices/bdp-api/README.md

 You will find your war artifact in the target director and you can deploy it to an application server of your choice.

-In case you run into trouble or you need further support, please contact info@opendatahub.bz.it
+In case you run into trouble or you need further support, please contact info@opendatahub.com